BaseballShar/recipe-app_client/README.md

 3. Run `yarn` to install dependencies
 4. Run `yarn dev` and visit `localhost:3000`

+# Related Resources
+The backend of this client can be found at [BaseballShar/recipe-app_server](https://github.com/BaseballShar/recipe-app_server)

 # Credits
 This project is inspired by the tutorial [MERN Recipe App With Authentication - PedroTech](https://www.youtube.com/watch?v=P43DW3HUUH8).
 However, I have made improvements to the code quality and continued developing the application beyond the video.